Outsourcing vs Outstaffing: What To Choose?

 Outsourcing teams are more cost-effective because they work on an hourly-paid basis.
 You simply pay for the time they spend working directly on a project.
 There is also no need to invest in recruitment, office supplies, equipment, or other onboarding activities.

-Outsourcing is an excellent choice for firms seeking to benefit from experts available for hire at a fair price in locations where developer costs are high, such as the United States and Western Europe.
+Outsourcing is an excellent choice in talent outsourcing for firms seeking to benefit from experts available for hire at a fair price in locations where developer costs are high, such as the United States and Western Europe.
 Popular regions for outsourced development include Eastern European countries, such as Ukraine.
 Here, suppliers offer unrivaled expertise and talent at a lower cost than other regions.

 While this was a serious issue in the past, in the age of remote employment and Zoom, it’s no longer such a barrier.
 Clear communication channels can easily be established, even in the early phase of cooperation.